Patti LuPone: 2000–2009: Sondheim revivals and acclaim

 She returned to Broadway in October 2005 to star as Mrs. Lovett in John Doyle's new Broadway production of Sweeney Todd.
 In this radically different interpretation of the musical, the ten actors on stage also served as the show's orchestra, and LuPone played the tuba and orchestra bells as well as performing the score vocally.
 For her performance, she received a Tony Award nomination as well as Golden Icon Award for Best Female Musical Theater Performance.
 In August 2006, LuPone took a three-week leave from Sweeney in order to play Rose in Lonny Price's production of Gypsy at Ravinia.
 Sweeney Todd closed in September 2006.

 On February 10, 2007, LuPone starred with Audra McDonald in the Los Angeles Opera production of Kurt Weill's opera Rise and Fall of the City of Mahagonny directed by John Doyle.
 The cast recording of Rise and Fall of the City of Mahagonny was recognized at the 51st Grammy Awards as Best Classical Album and Best Opera Recording in February 2009.

 Following the Ravinia Festival production of Gypsy, LuPone and author Arthur Laurents mended a decade-long rift, and she was cast in the City Center Encores!
 Summer Stars production of the show.
 Laurents directed LuPone in Gypsy for a 22-performance run (July 9, 2007 – July 29, 2007) at City Center.
 This production of Gypsy then transferred to Broadway, opening March 27, 2008 at the St. James Theatre.
 LuPone won the Outer Critics Circle Award, Drama League Award, Drama Desk Award and Tony Award for her performance in Gypsy.
 It closed on January 11, 2009.
+During the penultimate performance of Gypsy on January 10, 2009, LuPone interrupted her performance of "Rose's Turn" to address an audience member using a flash camera, a violation of theater etiquette.
+After the patron was removed, LuPone resumed her performance to applause.
+This incident, captured on video and widely circulated online, sparked a broader discussion about the impact of audience distractions on live theater.